Antique Early 18th

 illustrating that book.

-(We also have the long handled butter patter pictured in
+(We also had the short handled butter patter pictured in

 Retains the old patina.